chaofengc/IQA-PyTorch/docs/Instruction.md

 ### Workflow

 Steps to contribute your codes to this repository:
+1. Fork the repo to your own github account.
-1. `git clone` and `git pull` the latest codes
+1. `git clone` and `git pull` the forked repo to your own computer.
 1. Create your own branch `git checkout -b`.
 Write codes and test.
-1. `git commit` your changes with clean commit message
+1. `git commit` your changes with clean commit message.
-1. Push your branch to github with `git push origin your_branch`.
+1. Push your branch to your forked repo with `git push`.
-1. Open a pull request to merge your branch
+1. Head on over to the forked repo on GitHub, and open a pull request to merge your changes to main project.
-1. Get your PR reviewed and approved
+1. Get your PR reviewed and approved.

 ### Style